 The case began in 2013 and this result has been six years in the making.
-Previously, the Appellate Division, Third Department, of the state Supreme Court had issued a preliminary injunction against this tree cutting in 2016 after the Department of Environmental Conservation (DEC) and Adirondack Park Agency (APA) had constructed or roughed out over 20 miles of new trails.
+Previously, the Appellate Division, Third Department, of the state Supreme Court had issued a preliminary injunction against this tree cutting in 2016 after the Department of Environmental Conservation (DEC) and Adirondack Park Agency (APA) had constructed or planned out over 34 miles of new class II trails.

 A trial was held in 2017, in the Supreme Court (New York’s trial-level state court) in Albany, and the trial judge issued his ruling dismissing PROTECT’s complaint and upholding the State’s position in December 2017.
 PROTECT appealed that decision in 2018.
 A 4-1 ruling in favor of PROTECT that reversed the Supreme Court decision was issued by the Appellate Division on July 3, 2019.

 The Appellate Division’s landmark decision did two things.
 First, it affirmed past legal precedents from the 1930s and 1990s about the limits on tree cutting allowable on the Forest Preserve to facilitate public recreational use.
 In doing so, the court ruled that the cutting by DEC and APA of over 25,000 trees on 34 miles of Class II community connector snowmobile trails violated Article 14.
 Second, the court ruled that the terrain alterations and construction methods using heavy machinery to build the Class II trails did not violate Article 14.
 The State has published a plan to cut hundreds of miles of similar trails in the Forest Preserve.
 This decision, if it is upheld on appeal, should prevent that planned destruction of the Forest Preserve from occurring.